MicrosoftDocs/power-platform/power-platform/admin/security/security-role-editor.md

 ## Copy a security role

 Select the security role and choose copy.
 You will need to give the role a new name.
 Note that only the privileges will be copied, the assigned members and teams will not be assigned to the copied role.
+[Edit the security role](#edit-an-existing-security-role), as needed.

 ## Define the privileges and properties of a security role